Mierdin/netverify-demo/README.md

-# Network Field Day 17 - Network Verification
+# Network Verification

 These days, being able to verify the changes you've made to a network are crucial, especially if those changes were automated.
 This forms a nice feedback loop you can iterate on over time.

-This repo houses slides and demo material for my NFD17 presentation where I explore doing this, all based on application metadata already defined in Kubernetes.
+This repo houses slides and demo material for exploring this, all based on application metadata already defined in Kubernetes.

-> This session was recorded, and is available [here](https://vimeo.com/252900298)
+> An early version of this session at NFD17 was recorded, and is available [here](https://vimeo.com/252900298)

 We will verify that the network is configured appropriately using three methods:

-1. Configuration data using some basic assertions
+1. Configuration data using JSNAPy
-2. Operational data using NAPALM
+2. Operational data and basic reachability using NAPALM
-3. Actual connectivity using ToDD
+3. Application connectivity using ToDD

 ## Demo Dependencies